Audio-Technica AT-LP3BK Review

-The Audio-Technica AT-LP3BK offers beginner friendly fully automatic operation and great sound, making it a great turntable for almost anyone.
-However, its slightly more expensive sibling, the Audio Technica AT-LP120BK-USB, is appreciably better.
+The Audio-Technica AT-LP3BK offers beginner-friendly fully automatic operation and great sound, making it a great turntable for almost anyone.
+However, its slightly more expensive sibling, the Audio Technica AT-LP120XUSB, is appreciably better.

 The AT-LP3BK generally has good components where it counts, but uses some cheap plastic bits in less essential areas.
-This combo earned it a fairly average score or 6 out of 10 in this metric.
 It uses a belt drive and an aluminum platter.
-The platter is lighter than those of the higher end models, but seems to be effective at keeping and vibration from reaching the record itself.
-It also uses a rubber mat, which does feel like a slight downgrade from the felt mats of models like the Audio-Technica AT-LP120BK-USB.
-The tonearm is a light and sturdy metal that doesn't feel quite as solid as the tonearms of high end models, but is clearly better built than the tonearms of the budget models we tested.
+The platter is lighter than those of the higher-end models but seems to be effective at keeping and vibration from reaching the record itself.
+It also uses a rubber mat, which does feel like a slight downgrade from the felt mats of models like the Audio-Technica AT-LP120XUSB.
+The tonearm is a light and sturdy metal that doesn't feel quite as solid as the tonearms of high-end models but is clearly better built than the tonearms of the budget models we tested.
 It uses a AT91R Dual Moving Magnet cartridge, which in our testing seemed to create a fairly good signal.

 Unfortunately the AT-LP3BK isn't the best choice if you're going to have a bunch of people jumping around your house when listening to music.
 It earned the relatively low score of 5 out of 10 in our vibration resistance testing.
 It skipped fairly easily in our testing, even with just a slight bump to the table it was resting on.
 If you want something that can stand up to a lot of commotion and vibration, the Fluance RT81 is probably your best bet.

-The AT-LP3BK lists for $250, which feels like quite a fair price given its performance.
-For those that are willing to spend a little more, we think you get an overall better value from the Audio Technica AT-LP120BK-USB (list price: $300).
-However, the AT-LP3BK is still a good value in its own right and a great choice if your budget maxes out at $250.
+The AT-LP3BK lists for quite a fair price given its performance.
+For those that are willing to spend a little more, we think you get an overall better value from the Audio Technica AT-LP120XUSB.
+However, the AT-LP3BK is still a good value in its own right and a great choice if your budget isn't as high.